Volcore/waaaghtv/README.md

 9. At this point, running `./wtvmaster -p 10384 -P 8888` should work.
 The recorder should be able to connect to the server on port 10384, and a client should be able to connect on port 8888.
 10. Run `mysql -u root` to set up the database:

-    # Create the database
     CREATE DATABASE `wtvmaster`;
     USE `wtvmaster`;
-    # Create the user

     CREATE USER 'wtvmaster'@'localhost' IDENTIFIED BY 'defaultpass';
     GRANT ALL PRIVILEGES ON wtvmaster.* TO 'wtvmaster'@'%';
     FLUSH PRIVILEGES;
-    # Create the games table

     DROP TABLE IF EXISTS `Game`;
     CREATE TABLE `Game` (
       `id` int(11) NOT NULL,